A Message From Our Program Director

 The program combines clinical and surgical training with strong didactics to provide the highest level of training in Ophthalmology.

-Our program is a participant in the San Francisco Ophthalmology Match and all interested candidates are required to submit their applications at San Francisco Matching Program.
+Our Ophthalmology residency program participates in the San Francisco Match and all interested candidates are required to submit their applications to the SF Match at www.sfmatch.org.

 Below is the current selection criteria and requirements for the application/admission process:

 - Our program does not sponsor J1 visas

 - Applicants must have passed USMLE Step 1 and taken both components of Step 2 or COMLEX Level 1 and Taken both components of Level 2

 - Minimum scores to be considered are:

 - COMLEX Level 2: 585

 Effective July 1, 2021, the ACGME will require Ophthalmology residents to complete their PGY1 year at the same institution as their Ophthalmology residency.
 Our Transitional Year Program at Regional Medical Center Bayonet Point (RMCBP) participates in the Main NRMP residency match.
 We encourage interested applicants to apply to the RMCBP Transitional Year/Ophthalmology Program #2137999P1 in the 2021 NRMP Main Residency Match.

 Nicholas Bottaro, DO